 Passport Expiry Date:

 Please note that to participate in this tour, you must have a valid international driver’s license for motorcycles over 500cc.

-For inquiries or in case of any uncertainties, please contact us under firstname.lastname@example.org
+For inquiries or in case of any uncertainties, please contact us at firstname.lastname@example.org

 Because we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by the latest 30.
 September

-Please note that the following cancellation fees apply in the case that you are obliged to cancel the reservations for the tour at last minute:
+Please note that the following cancellation fees apply in the case that you are obliged to cancel the reservations for the tour at the last minute:

 If cancellation is received: Fee (in % of the total tour price)

 between 01 and 14 October: 50 %